 Today’s college students are paying an average of 12 times more than what students paid in 1978.
 Nonetheless, the Pew Research Center recently reported that working college graduates make $17,500 more than non-graduates each year.
 Knowing these disparate figures, how are prospective students to make an educated decision about whether or not going into debt for college is “worth it?”

 Is College Worth It?

 Anyone questioning the value of a college degree should first ask, “What do I want to get out of college?”
-If financial return on your investment is your primary motivating factor, the research firm PayScale has compiled a chart analyzing the financial pay-off for various degrees at 900 American universities.
+If financial return on your investment is your primary motivating factor, the research firm PayScale has compiled lists of the highest paying college majors.
 The U.S. Bureau of Labor Statistics website also provides extensive information about the economic prospects of different occupations and the degrees necessary to obtain them.
 Beyond deciding that you want to choose a lucrative major, you need to assess whether or not you are up to the challenge; about 46 percent of students fail to graduate within six years.
 If your intention is to study something that you are passionate about and have new experiences that will increase your social and economic opportunities, college is probably worth the cost; you’ll just need to decide which college is the best fit for you and your budget.

 How Much is Too Much?